 Keeping logs wet or moist definitely helps.
 Temperatures also matter but you should remember that logs on the ground that have some leaf litter or a tarp thrown over them are going to stay at a warmer temperature so you can use this to increase spawn propagation throughout your logs in the winter.

-All mushrooms I have talked about take on average 6 months-2 years to fruit with the majority being in the year time range.
+All mushrooms I have talked about taking on average 6 months-2 years to fruit with the majority being in the year time range.

 Your logs may start to give you a few mushrooms early on with an increase in production happening as the host wood becomes more colonized with spawn.